Last updated on February 10, 2026

 Myr Battlesphere

-Myr Battlesphere can snowball pretty dangerously in a Myr typal deck, or if you have ways to flicker it and repeat its token-generating ability.
+Myr Battlesphere can snowball pretty dangerously in a myr typal deck, or if you have ways to flicker it and repeat its token-generating ability.
 It can also deal a good amount of direct damage, allowing you to take out players even if they have blockers.

-#21.
+#31.
 Ancient Stone Idol

 Ancient Stone Idol

 Ancient Stone Idol is easy to flash out at a reduced price and is a very powerful attacker or blocker.
-When it’s removed, it still replaces itself with a token that is almost as good, meaning it’s a lot of value for its mana cost.
+When it’s removed, it replaces itself with a token that is almost as good, meaning it’s a lot of value for its mana cost.

-#20.
+#30.
 Triplicate Titan

 Triplicate Titan

 Triplicate Titan produces three token creatures to replace itself, meaning unlike other high mana value creatures it isn’t as devastating if this card gets removed.
-It’s also just a powerful creature in its own right while it’s on the field.
+It’s also just a powerful creature in its own while it’s on the field.

-#18.
+#29.
 Wurmcoil Engine

 Wurmcoil Engine

 Wurmcoil Engine has very similar benefits to Triplicate Titan, though I think it gets a slight edge due to having deathtouch.
-This makes the 3/3 blocker you get from it with deathtouch a much more effective blocker than the 3/3s you get from Titan.
+This makes the 3/3 blocker you get from it with deathtouch a much more effective blocker than the 3/3s from Triplicate Titan.
 This card is also cheaper so it’s easier to get out.

-#17.
+#27.
 Oni-Cult Anvil

 Oni-Cult Anvil